 Texas guidelines explain how child support should presumably be calculated, based on how much money the parent paying the support makes on a monthly basis, minus specified deductions.
 The guidelines cap the amount of monthly income that is the basis for these calculations.
 The court will look at the parent's gross income, including their salary, overtime, commissions, bonuses, tips, trust income, retirement income, rental income, royalty income, and other sources of funds.
 Child support will only apply up to that cap, and the court may order more as warranted only based on the child's proven needs.
 Parents may request adjustments.

 Once the gross income is determined, certain items are deducted, such as Social Security income, federal income tax, and health insurance premiums when the paying parent already pays for these.
 This amount is divided by 12 to determine monthly net income.
 After the noncustodial parent's monthly income is established, it is multiplied by a percentage, based on the number of children who will be supported by the paying parent.
-For example, when there are two children, the monthly net income is multiplied by 25%.
+For example, when there are two children, the monthly net income is multiplied by 25 percent.

 After an initial order is in place, either parent may request a modification based on a material and substantial change of circumstances.
 Usually, the change of circumstances involves a change in income, additional children, changes to living arrangements, or a change in medical insurance coverage.Retain a Child Support Lawyer in the Dallas Area

 Your children are important to you, and their future must be protected.
-If you are concerned about this issue, the Dallas child support attorneys at the McClure Law Group can help you address your and your child’s needs.
+If you are concerned about this issue, the Dallas child support attorneys at the McClure Law Group can help you address you and your child’s needs.
 We also have a Collin County office in Plano (by appointment) and represent parents in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other areas of Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 Call us at 214.692.8200 or contact us via our online form to set up an appointment with a support or child custody attorney.